Joko Widodo: Law and human rights

-On 27 December 2023, hundreds of students from various universities in Aceh, such as Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention center in the city of Banda Aceh, demanding them to be deported The students were also seen kicking the belongings of the Rohingya men, women, and children who were seated on the floor and crying in fear.
+On 27 December 2023, hundreds of students from various universities in Aceh, such as Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding them to be deported.
+The students were also seen kicking the belongings of the Rohingya men, women, and children who were seated on the floor and crying in fear.
 They burned tires and chanted "Kick them out" and "Reject Rohingya in Aceh."
-Joko Widodo later responded by inviting society to maintain tolerance and peace and to unite in maintaining a sense of unity, cooperation, and humanity, as well as being alert to world crises, such as food and economic crises, disputes between nations, and war.
+Widodo later responded by inviting society to maintain tolerance and peace and to unite in maintaining a sense of unity, cooperation, and humanity, as well as being alert to world crises, such as food and economic crises, disputes between nations, and war.

+On 31 January 2024, a group of faculty members at Gadjah Mada University, which Widodo attended, issued the Bulaksumur petition, criticizing his presidency and calling on him to uphold democracy and social justice.

 Economy

-Before taking office, Jokowi sought for outgoing president Susilo Bambang Yudhoyono (SBY) to take responsibility for the decision to further increase fuel prices by further removing subsidies.
-Previous attempts by SBY to do so had resulted in civil unrest.
-On 1 January 2015, Jokowi took measures that, on the surface, appeared to reduce fuel subsidies.
-The policy stirred up some demonstrations, with Jokowi citing it as necessary to increase funding for the infrastructure, education and health sectors.
-However, since March 2015, the government has set the price of Premium-branded petrol far below the market price, causing the fuel subsidy to be incurred by state-owned oil company Pertamina instead of the direct government account.
-Additionally, the government also implemented a single-price program, aiming to sell fuel through official channels at the same price nationally, including in isolated parts of Kalimantan and Papua.
-The government claimed that this was achieved in 2017.
+Before taking office, Widodo sought to have outgoing president Susilo Bambang Yudhoyono (SBY) take responsibility for a further increase in fuel prices through further cuts to subsidies.
+Previous attempts by SBY to do so had led to civil unrest.
+On 1 January 2015, Jokowi introduced measures that appeared to reduce fuel subsidies.
+The policy prompted demonstrations, which Jokowi said were necessary to redirect spending toward infrastructure, education and health.
+From March 2015, however, the government set the price of Premium-branded petrol below market rates, effectively shifting the subsidy burden to the state-owned oil company Pertamina rather than the central government budget.
+The government also introduced a single-price policy aimed at selling fuel through official channels at the same price across the country, including in remote parts of Kalimantan and Papua.
+It said this target had been achieved by 2017.

-In the first quarter of 2015, year-on-year GDP grew 4.92%, and in the second quarter, it grew 4.6%, the lowest figure since 2009.
-Since then, growth has remained above the 5% mark, which is still below what is considered a healthy economic.
-The Indonesian rupiah (IDR) has also weakened throughout Jokowi's administration, with its exchange rate per US dollar briefly passing IDR 15,000 in 2018, the lowest level since the 1997 Asian financial crisis, and sank lower to 16,700 in 2020.
-The year-on-year inflation in June 2015 was 7.26%, higher than in May (7.15%) and June the year before (6.7%).
+In the first quarter of 2015, year-on-year GDP growth was 4.92 per cent, and in the second quarter it fell to 4.6 per cent, the lowest figure since 2009.
+Growth later remained above 5 per cent, though still below levels some observers regarded as desirable for the economy.
+The Indonesian rupiah (IDR) also weakened during Jokowi's administration: its exchange rate against the U.S. dollar briefly passed IDR 15,000 in 2018, its lowest level since the 1997 Asian financial crisis, and fell further to 16,700 in 2020.
+Year-on-year inflation in June 2015 was 7.26 per cent, higher than in May (7.15 per cent) and in June the previous year (6.7 per cent).

-In 2016, the administration signed into law a tax amnesty bill following a lengthy public debate and push back, giving wealthy Indonesians a chance to declare their unreported assets before the government would strengthen rules and oversight around imports and exports.
-It became the most successful program of its kind in history, with over IDR 4,865 trillion (approximately US$366 billion) of previously unreported assets declared to the tax office.
+In 2016, the administration signed a tax amnesty law after a lengthy public debate and pushback, allowing wealthy Indonesians to declare previously unreported assets before the government tightened rules and oversight over imports and exports.
+It became the most successful programme of its kind in history, with more than IDR 4,865 trillion (approximately US$366 billion) in previously undeclared assets reported to the tax office.